How to use sin, cos and tan continues…

 Click here to try the Quick Test SohCahToa

-As before you can use SOHCAHTOA to calculate, although, in this case, you’ll need to:
+As before you can use SOHCAHTOA to calculate the length of a missing side, although, in this case, you’ll need to:

 - know the length of one side